Audio Technology & Interactive Sound

 Technical

-- Integrated a physical drum pad machine to trigger synchronized audio and visuals, enhancing interactivity and immersion.
+• Integrated a drum pad controller to trigger synchronized audio and visuals

-- Used Max/MSP for real-time audio processing and seamless system integration.
+• Used Max/MSP for real-time sound processing and seamless integration

-- Processed and mixed slowed bird recordings with ambient soundscapes in Ableton Live to craft a rich auditory environment.
+• Processed slowed bird recordings with ambient soundscapes in Ableton Live

-- Developed generative visuals dynamically linked to sound inputs, creating a cohesive and responsive experience.
+• Developed generative visuals dynamically linked to sound inputs for a responsive, immersive experience